 Sometimes a post really hits.
 And while we are ALWAYS pumped, we aren’t always sure what the exact magic sauce was (especially if it was a little unexpected aka not the mountain house kitchen).
-The latest of these was Emily’s entryway reveal.
-We looked at all of the data to come to the conclusion that maybe people are just really into their entryways right now.
+One of these was Emily’s entryway reveal.
+We looked at all of the data to come to the conclusion that maybe people are just really into their entryways.
 Which I actually get.
 A pretty entryway is psychologically important.
 Why?
 Well if it’s a mess when you leave then you are already bummed/stressed about seeing it when you get back.
 And when the first area you see when you get home is not the way you want it to look, it really can drag down your mood.
 Honestly, the world is in too much chaos to not have our homes bring us as much peace as possible, right?
-So while the boxes I need to put in the recycling dumpster and the large blanket I need to return to my dad are mocking me daily, when it’s clean, I LOVE walking into my apartment, seeing my entry and feeling a sense of calm (or as calm as 2020 will allow).
+So while the boxes I need to put in the recycling dumpster and the large blanket I need to return to my dad are mocking me daily, when it’s clean, I LOVE walking into my home, seeing my entry and feeling a sense of calm (or as calm as 2021 will allow).

 I want that for everyone.
 So I did the necessary EHD research, realized we have 5 favorite entryway formulas that we repeat ALL THE TIME, and then put together arguably too many shoppable options (I really couldn’t stop myself).
 So, no matter the size entry you have, you can come home, rip off that mask, take a deep breath, and feel peace because your entry is on point.
 No more clutter body.

 But before we get into the formulas this is what we think every entry needs:

 - Function (because form is great until you have nowhere to throw your third pair of shoes that you can’t be bothered to take allll the way to your room)

 - Mixed materials (for texture and visual interest)

 Formula #1: Bench + Basket + Wall Feature